Icikowski/GPTS/docs/installation/k8s.md

       logLevel: info
       # Available log levels:
       # debug, info, warn, error, fatal, panic, trace

+      # Enabling pretty log can make the logs more user-friendly
+      # but is NOT RECOMMENDED as it impacts the performance a lot
+      prettyLog: false
     ```

 In order to configure chart before deployment (eg. enable ingress, change service type), you need to change values in `values.yaml` file inside chart's directory.